 A hiking haven for everyone

-You will feel it is more of nature’s park than a forest because of the number of visitors and the amenities.
+You will feel it is more of a nature park than a forest because of the number of visitors and the amenities.
 (Benches for you at specific points).

 a.
 The Main Bukit Gasing Entrance- The Archway (GPS: 3.095368, 101.656155)

 There is insufficient parking space at the entrance.
 You may park along the roadside.
-However, there is a small parking area about a hundred meters from the entrance.
+However, a small parking area is about a hundred meters from the entrance.

-There is a toilet at the free car park.
+There is a toilet in the free car park.
 It also has the facility to clean your shoes after hiking.

 b.
 Pantai Hill Park entrance (GPS: 3.103800, 101.661053)